ow2-proactive/scheduling-abstraction-layer/README.md

 2. Copy the built `.war` file:

-Copy the `scheduling-abstraction-layer/sal-service/build/libs/scheduling-abstraction-layer-xxx.war` file generated in section 2.1.1  to the `docker/sal/artefacts` directory.
+Copy the `.war` file generated in section 2.1.1  to the `docker/sal/artefacts` directory.

 3. Build the Docker image: